TheCoderateKid/insomnia-plugin-jws/README.md

 ### CI/CD

 This project uses GitHub Actions for continuous integration.
-On every push and pull request:
+On every push and pull request, it runs linting, tests, and validates the plugin structure.

-1. **Test Job**: Runs the test suite across Node.js 18.x, 20.x, and 22.x
-2. **Integration Test Job**: Runs integration tests
-3. **Validate Plugin Job**: Validates the plugin structure and exports

 See `.github/workflows/test.yml` for the full workflow configuration.